What is a Probation Officer?

 - Investigate offender's history for the court

-Probation officers, who are called community supervision officers in some jurisdictions, supervise people who have been placed on probation.
+Probation officers - also called community supervision officers in some jurisdictions, supervise people who have been placed on probation.
 They work to ensure that the offender is not a danger to the community and to help in their rehabilitation.
 They write reports that detail each offender’s treatment plans and their progress since they were put on probation.
 Most probation officers work with either adults or juveniles.
 Only in small, mostly rural, jurisdictions do probation officers counsel both adults and juveniles.

-Correctional treatment specialists, who also may be known as case managers or correctional counsellors, counsel offenders and develop rehabilitation plans for them to follow when they are no longer in prison or on parole.
+Correctional treatment specialists - also known as case managers or correctional counselors, counsel offenders and develop rehabilitation plans for them to follow when they are no longer in prison or on parole.
 They may evaluate inmates using questionnaires and psychological tests.
 They also work with inmates, probation officers, and staff of other agencies to develop parole and release plans.
 For example, they may plan education and training programs to improve offenders' job skills.

 The number of cases a probation officers handles at one time depends on the needs of offenders and the risks associated with each individual.
 Higher risk offenders usually command more of the officer's time and resources.
 Caseload size also varies by agency.